New GPIF investment manager drawn to cheap Japan mid-caps

 Appointed in April to manage 100.4 billion yen ($967 million) of the Government Pension Investment Fund’s (GPIF) 20.8 trillion yen in Japanese equities, Eastspring Investments’ approach offers an insight into how the world’s biggest institutional investor’s money will be used.

-Eastspring, the Asia asset-management arm of UK-based Prudential plc, seeks to beat major market indices by finding “shares that are quite undervalued as a result of investors’ bias toward fear or pessimism,” Chief Operating Officer Shingo Sugiura told Reuters in an interview.

-The tiny Singapore-based firm doesn’t so much target mid-caps as arrive at them through a value-based screening that narrows down the investments to a number manageable for its five portfolio managers, Sugiura said.
+The Hong Kong firm’s five Singapore-based Japanese equity portfolio managers do not so much target mid-caps as arrive at them through a value-based screening that narrows down the investments to a number manageable for its team, Sugiura said.

 The portfolio managers look for stocks that are cheap against the benchmarks in terms of price-to-book ratios, price-to-earnings ratios and dividend yields.